 Why do we have fingernails and toenails?

-As mentioned earlier, fingernails and toenails on on our limbs are quite similar to the hooves and claws found in so many other animals.
+Fingernails primarily serves as a cover for the top surface of our fingers and offer some degree of protection.
+Fingernails and toenails on on our limbs are quite similar to the hooves and claws found in arboreal animals.
 Primates, including humans, have broad fingertips, and nails help them support those fingers.

 You see, animals like apes, monkeys, lemurs and many others spend a decent part of their day climbing trees, hanging from branches and grabbing things.
 To do all of that, they need broad fingertips so that their grip is strong.
 Fingernails primarily cover the top surface of their fingers and offer some protection.
 Also, they help them scratch and dig for things.